Company Director 101

 - Independence and Conflicts of Interests.
 The two are closely related.
 The less independent you are, the more conflicts of interest you likely have.
 Your duty is to disclose them.
 It’s then up to the other directors or committee members as to how each conflict of interest is handled.
 Have a policy!
 More about conflict of interest here.

 - Getting into management: wanting to tell the people in the business HOW to do things.
 Let it go!
 “Manage” the what (i.e. outcomes and inputs / resources), not the how.
-Here’s some more about keeping strategic in the boardroom.
+Here’s some more about how to keep strategic in the boardroom.

 - Not knowing / acting in accordance with duties and responsibilities: find them in the relevant Act!
 They are all very similar and generally involve: